XnoBui/aeaea.xyz/SOMA_MODEL_INTEGRATION.md

 # SOMA Model Integration Documentation

 ## Overview
-This document describes the integration of the SOMA MODEL ANIMATION TEST.glb file into the AEAEA company website, replacing previous 3D placeholder shapes with a fully functional digital human model.
+This document describes the integration of the chisa.glb file into the AEAEA company website, replacing previous 3D placeholder shapes with a fully functional digital human model.

 ## Changes Made